Detailing-the-Realm/svnsea2e/README.md

 ### Rough Road Map

 These are nice to have items that could make the system more automated:
 1. Add trait selection from nation selection

 ## Credits
 Developed from then [FoundryVTT System Tutorial](https://gitlab.com/asacolips-projects/foundry-mods/foundryvtt-system-tutorial).
 With code and ideas from DnD5E System also by Atropos.

 This FoundryVTT System uses trademarks and/or copyrights owned by Chaosium Inc/Moon Design Publications LLC, which are used under Chaosium Inc’s Fan Material Policy.
 We are expressly prohibited from charging you to use or access this content.
-This [website, character sheet, or whatever it is] is not published, endorsed, or specifically approved by Chaosium Inc. For more information about Chaosium Inc’s products, please visit www.chaosium.com.
+This FoundryVTT system is not published, endorsed, or specifically approved by Chaosium Inc. For more information about Chaosium Inc’s products, please visit [www.chaosium.com](www.chaosium.com).